sclorg/s2i-python-container/src/README.md

 * **UPGRADE_PIP_TO_LATEST**

-    {% if spec.version == "2.7" %}
-    Python 2 images are using the latest compatible pip release (<21.0) so this option controls update of setuptools and wheel packages only.
-Set this variable to a non-empty value to have the packages be upgraded to the most recent version before any Python packages are installed.
-    {% else %}
     Set this variable to a non-empty value to have the 'pip' program and related python packages (setuptools and wheel) be upgraded to the most recent version before any Python packages are installed.
 If not set, the container will use the stable pip version this container was built with, taken from a recent Fedora release.
-    {% endif %}

 * **WEB_CONCURRENCY**